KBR (KBR)

 KBR Net Debt Position

-It was good to see KBR narrowly top analysts’ backlog expectations this quarter.
+It was great to see KBR’s full-year EBITDA guidance top analysts’ expectations.
 We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its full-year revenue guidance missed and its revenue fell slightly short of Wall Street’s estimates.
-Overall, this quarter was mixed.
-The stock traded up 2.6% to $44.01 immediately after reporting.
+On the other hand, its revenue missed and its EBITDA fell slightly short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+Still, the stock traded up 2.9% to $42.00 immediately following the results.

 12. Is Now The Time To Buy KBR?

-We think KBR is a solid business.
+There are things to like about KBR.
 Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its expanding operating margin shows the business has become more efficient.
-And while its backlog growth has disappointed, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+And while its backlog declined, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-KBR’s P/E ratio based on the next 12 months is 11x.
+KBR’s P/E ratio based on the next 12 months is 10.1x.
 When scanning the industrials space, KBR trades at a fair valuation.
-For those confident in the business and its management team, this is a good time to invest.
+If you trust the business and its direction, this is an ideal time to buy.